-Each day, we casually take for granted the fact that we are sustained by food.
-For three meals a day, the average American couldn’t be bothered with the questions of where the food came from, how it was cared for as it was raised, what foreign ingredients contributed to its production, and even what technologies were used in its design.
-It’s not even an afterthought.
+Each day, most of us are able to casually take for granted the fact that we are sustained by food.
+The average American can’t be bothered with questions of where the food came from, how it was cared for, what chemicals contributed to its production, what technologies were used in the growth and harvest, what conscious decisions went into the stewardship of the land it was raised on… we believe that a small and committed subset of consumers can help bring these questions top of mind for the food industry, and not just a niche market play or an afterthought.

 In concert, we examine the consumption engine that our economy seems unable to survive without.
 Frugality and thrift are chic, but buying new is often cheaper and takes fewer cognitive resources.